sanches-davi/ames-housing-price-prediction/README.md

 The residual analysis suggests that the model performs well for most properties, but predictions for unusual or high-value houses should be interpreted with more caution.

-**Main insight:**
-The model is reliable for general price estimation within the dataset, but extreme properties remain more challenging to predict.

 ### 7.9 Model Interpretation

 Feature importance was extracted from the final Gradient Boosting model to understand which variables contributed the most to the predictions.